 Furthermore, they have somehow managed to split their little island in two.
 This division has formed the quaintly-named “Republic of Ireland” and a supposedly separate entity known as “Northern Ireland” (I believe that one of the two is sometimes called “Eire,” though I have no idea why).

-I have been told that one of these regions uses the Euro!
+I have been told that one of these regions uses the Euro, if you can believe that!
 Well, one may chuckle, but if ever there was a reason to avoid a part of Britain, the use of this European currency is certainly it.
-You may as well go to France (perish the thought; it’s enough to make one shudder).
+You may as well go to France.
+Ha ha!
+Perish the thought; that’s enough to make one shudder!

 Wales is a land of squat, humourless poachers, the inevitable upshot of which makes it no longer viable for fishing by fly or worm.
 The shooting prospects, meanwhile, are limited to rabbits, badgers and the locals themselves.
 A frightful state of affairs, it really is.

 They are a dark nation, cursed by an ugly native tongue which most of them cannot speak.
-Sadly, few Welshies speak intelligible English either, making conversation a complete shot in the dark.
+Sadly, few Welsh speak intelligible English either, making conversation a complete shot in the dark.

 Honestly, I cannot see how an English principality could fall so far behind the rest of the country in terms of technology, culture and education.
 One would imagine that it is simply a lost cause, a land no longer worth pursuing.